loomio/loomio_help/content/user_manual/discussion_threads/thread_admin/index.md

 ![](thread_members_dropdown_menu.png)
 ![](set_thread_member_title.png)

-## Deleting comments
+## Deleting comments and threads
 You can delete your own comments at any time.
-If you're the coordinator of a group you can delete any comments in any of the threads in the group.
+If you're the coordinator of a group you can delete any thread—or comments in any of the threads—in the group.
 If you started a thread, you can delete that thread, or any comments within it.

 ![](delete_comment.png)
 ![](delete_comment_modal.png)